 Automatically scrolling carousels don’t offer a solution here.
 Your average user won’t have the patience to wait and watch a carousel to scroll all of the way around.
 Speed and accessibility is everything.
 It’s impossible to get the this right for all users without it being too slow or fast, as everyone reads at different rates.

 Carousels are often used to appease business stakeholders who want their product/service front and centre on the homepage.
 Gently remind them that the homepage isn’t as important as it once was.
 Each product and service should have its own landing page.
 This frees up the homepage to be more brand-focused or personalised to individual user groups.

 All this said, carousels still have a place – but I would recommend that you only use them when you know the user really wants to see the content.
 For example, they work well on services like Netflix as their users are very engaged looking for something to watch on TV.

 5. Carry out user testing

 User testing doesn’t always have to take place on your live website with live users.
-Some companies prefer to use or set up user testing labs - and ask people, usually of their user base demographic, to complete a goal with no guidance.
-Each session is recorded, replayed and then those insights are then transposed onto the live journey.
-This method of testing can prove quite costly, so I would recommend looking at a user testing website like usertesting.com or www.userzoom.com.
+Some companies prefer to use or set up user testing labs – and ask people, usually of their user base demographic, to complete a goal with no guidance.
+Each session is recorded and replayed and then those insights are then transposed onto the live journey.
+This method of testing can prove quite costly, so I would recommend looking at a user-testing website like usertesting.com or www.userzoom.com.